drowe67/radae/README.md

    sudo pip3 install matplotlib
    sudo -u www-data python3 -c "import matplotlib"
    ```
-   The presence of the packages can be checked by mimicing the www-data user (the last line in each step above should return nothing if all is well).
+   The presence of the packages can be checked by mimicing the www-data user (the last line in each step above should not fail if all is well).

 1. Configure Apache for CGI and serving pages from our `~/public_html` dir.
    ```